emad-elsaid/emad-elsaid.github.io/CodeReview.md

   - [ ] is it really needed/how much of it is needed?
   - [ ] is it reviewed for license?
   - [ ] is it reviewed for security?
+- [ ] New environment variables added to all environments

 # Database